mxro/maxrohde-web/content/Drafts/Practice Shepherding Awareness.md

 I've recently delved into the [connection between attention, awareness and mindfulness](https://maxrohde.com/2023/09/09/life-mastery-mastery-of-attention).
 I believe these are intimately associated with meditation. as meditation aids in achieving mindfulness by helping us master our attention.

 There's a wealth of information on the benefits of meditation including its capacity to enhance mindfulness and manage stress levels.
 Many resources also provide how-to guides on practicing meditation.
 However, what seems to be missing is an explanation of how specific practices achieve the desired results.
 I don't question that these practices work effectively.
-But I like to understand an the reasoning of how different elements of a practice contribute to fulfilling our desired outcomes.
+But I always strive to understand the reasoning of how different elements of a practice contribute to fulfilling our desired outcomes.

 I believe understanding the dynamics of attention, awareness, and mindfulness can help us comprehend how meditation works and guide us to utilise it effectively.

-In my previous article, I mentioned that to master our attention, we need to consider both attention and awareness together.
+In my [previous article](https://maxrohde.com/2023/09/09/life-mastery-mastery-of-attention), I mentioned that to master our attention, we need to consider both attention and awareness together.
 They both play a part in helping us control our thinking processes.

 Our thinking can take two different modes.
 One is rational and directed, while the other is more intuitive and holistic.
 To fully utilise our mental capacity, we need to engage in both forms of thinking and integrate them efficiently.
 This integration, I believe, ultimately leads us to mindfulness.
-For further insight into these thinking styles, refer to Kahneman's book, "Thinking Fast and Slow."
+For further insight into these thinking styles, refer to Kahneman's book, "[Thinking Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)".

 I hypothesise that meditation's success lies in its ability to support us in understanding and mastering these two ways of thinking.
 In meditation, we are often asked to focus our mind on certain elements such as our breath or specific sensory impressions, which connects to the rational and directed thinking path.
 Eventually, we are prompted to widen our awareness, to acknowledge our thoughts or impressions without delving deep into them, and then to let them go.